FACTBOX-Reactions to the killing of Iranian general in a U.S. air strike

 IRANIAN PRESIDENT HASSAN ROUHANI "Soleimani's martyrdom will make Iran more decisive to resist America's expansionism and to defend our Islamic values," Rouhani said in a statement.

-"The U.S. bears responsibility for all consequences of its rogue adventurism," he said in the post.
-U.S. SECRETARY OF STATE MIKE POMPEO VIA TWITTER:

-"Iraqis — Iraqis — dancing in the street for freedom; thankful that General Soleimani is no more."
-FORMER U.S. VICE PRESIDENT JOE BIDEN:

-"This is a hugely escalatory move in an already dangerous region...
-President Trump just tossed a stick of dynamite into a tinderbox, and he owes the American people an explanation of the strategy and plan to keep safe our troops and embassy personnel, our people and our interests, both here at home and abroad, and our partners throughout the region and beyond."
+"This is huge escalators move in an already dangerous region...
+President Trump just tossed a stick of dynamite into a tinderbox, and he owes the American people an explanation of the strategy and plans to keep safe our troops and embassy personnel, our people and our interests, both here at home and abroad, and our partners throughout the region and beyond."
 U.S. SENATOR ELIZABETH WARREN, U.S. DEMOCRATIC PRESIDENTIAL CONTENDER:

 "Soleimani was a murderer, responsible for the deaths of thousands, including hundreds of Americans.
 But this reckless move escalates the situation with Iran and increases the likelihood of more deaths and new Middle East conflict.
 Our priority must be to avoid another costly war."
 U.S. SENATOR CHRIS MURPHY: